hnjw-png/DJANGOBLOG/README.md

 # Typography

-I choose the font 'Lobster' this font has a nice clear look, which is a little bit like clear fancy handwriting, this stands out well and fits the style of the restaurant.
+I choose the font '' this font has a nice clear look, which is a little bit like clear fancy handwriting, this stands out well and fits the style of the restaurant.

 # Wireframes